 In the heart of Naples’ historic district, three narrow streets filled with antique stores offer unique handmade souvenirs and gifts at budget-friendly prices.
 You will also find a classic Italian experience entirely free.
-In the midst of temptation, I discovered ten great Neapolitan gifts for 10€ or less.
+In the midst of temptation, I discovered ten great Souvenirs from Naples for 10€ or less.

 Among this jostle, here are my ten best finds for a Naples souvenir:

 Crèche Pieces – Shelf after shelf filled with tiny doll-sized goods cover the walls of small alleys and crèche stores.
 Some are individual accessories meant to adorn your own home-made crèche: apples in baskets, wet dogs about to shake, pots and pans as big as my pinkie nail.
 Others are entire scenes: a girl drawing water from a well, a woman selling cakes, a boy stealing pies, a baker who turns on a clockwork stage to place his dough in a brick oven, a girl who bends to kiss her sweetheart.
 To purchase a full crib, prices start around 45€, but I found a wood-carved bed the right size for a niece’s doll for 6€.
 A set of small kitchen supplies in terracotta would have cost 12€.
 A terracotta Michael Jackson sold for 20€.
 Elvis had no price.

 Masquerade Masks – A wide variety of masks are available for purchase, including long-beaked plague doctor masks, demon faces, cherub smiles, and stoic faces made of leather.
 You will also find hand-painted papier-maché masks which hang on long black ribbons from store ceilings and overhangs, crowded between strings of tambourines painted with scenes of the Amalfi Coast (3-20€ depending on size).
 A leather mask runs 30€; painted paper ones with feathers cost 10-15€.